UGA-Innovation-Factory/nixos-systems/templates/user/README.md

 ## File Descriptions

-### user.nix (Optional)
+### user.nix (Required)

-This file serves dual purpose:
+This file serves a dual purpose and is imported in **two contexts**:

-1. Sets `ugaif.users.<username>` options (description, shell, extraGroups, etc.)
+1. **NixOS Module Context**: Imported to read `ugaif.users.<username>` options that define the user account (description, shell, groups, SSH keys, etc.)
-2. Provides home-manager configuration (programs.*, home.*, services.*)
+2. **Home-Manager Context**: Imported to configure the user environment with `home.*`, `programs.*`, and `services.*` options

 **How it works:**
+- The same file is evaluated twice in different contexts
-- The `ugaif.users.<username>` options are extracted and loaded as **data** during module evaluation
+- User account options (`ugaif.users.<username>`) are read during NixOS evaluation
+- Home-manager options are used when building the user's environment
-- These options override any defaults set in `users.nix` (which uses `lib.mkDefault`)
+- External module options override any defaults set in `users.nix`
-- The home-manager options (`home.*`, `programs.*`, etc.) are imported as a module for home-manager
-- External module options take precedence over `users.nix` base configuration

-The same file is imported in two contexts:
-- As a NixOS module to read ugaif.users options
-- As a home-manager module for home.*, programs.*, services.*, etc.

-Simply include both types of options in the same file.
+- You can conditionally include packages/config based on system type using `osConfig`

 **Receives:**
 - `inputs` - Flake inputs (nixpkgs, home-manager, etc.)
-- `config` - Config (NixOS or home-manager depending on context)
+- `config` - Configuration (NixOS or home-manager depending on context)
-- `lib` - Nixpkgs library
+- `lib` - Nixpkgs library functions
 - `pkgs` - Nixpkgs package set
-- `osConfig` - (home-manager context only) OS-level configuration
+- `osConfig` - (home-manager context only) Read-only access to OS configuration

 **Example:** See `user.nix` template